Hypebeasts Are Day Trading Streetwear, and These 3 Brands Turn the Biggest Profit

 But what is it about Supreme that makes their items so valuable?
 Well, variety is part of Supreme’s appeal.
 Hypebeasts are always looking for “what’s new”, and Supreme does not fail to deliver.
 Sure, they’ll drop T-shirts, jackets, sneakers and other items you can actually rock.
 But next to those, Supreme keeps the culture on its toes by releasing items like clay bricks, porcelain figurines, crowbars and nunchucks.

 And no matter how over-the-top and impractical these items are, they perform well on the resale market.
 The Supreme brick is currently selling at a 566% premium.
 Don’t even get me started on Supreme tees.
 Their 20th Anniversary Box Logo Tee last sold for $1,292 on StockX, which is 40X above retail.

 If you’re itching to invest in a high-priced Supreme item that’s bound to appreciate, like their skate deck drop featuring collaborations with Kaws, Takashi Murakami, Jeff Koons, Cindy Sherman, Marilyn Minter, and George Condo, we’ve got you.

-Otis, the "stock market for culture," has two of the skate deck drops, and you can start investing on their app for just $10.
+Public, the "stock market for culture," has two of the skate deck drops, and you can start investing on their app for just $10.
 Every week, Otis finds high-quality, verifiable cultural assets—think iconic sneakers and street art with high profit potential—and breaks them into shares that you can buy and sell on their app 24/7.